suchipi/workspace-builder/packages/workspace-builder/README.md

     path: string; // absolute path to the workspace directory
     packageJson: Object; // The package.json for the workspace
-    srcDir: string | null; // absolute path to the workspace's src directory, if it exists }
+    srcDir: string | null; // absolute path to the workspace's src directory, if it exists
+    dependsOn: Array<Workspace>; // array of workspace packages that this workspace has in its package.json dependencies }
   ```